 The Israelite fathers prepared a lamb for the Passover.
-They smeared blood on their doorposts, so the death angel would pass over and not kill their firstborn.
-Parents: Explain to your child that just as God protected the Israelites who obeyed Him that first Passover, God also protects His people who obey Him today.
+They put blood on their doorposts, so the angel would pass over and not kill their firstborn.

+Parents: Explan to your child that just as God protected the Israelites who obeyed Him that first Passover, God also protects His people who obey Him today.